zehnlabs-com/ibkr-portfolio-rebalancer/docs/getting-started-windows.md

 # 🚀 Getting Started Guide - Windows

 Get your IBKR Portfolio Rebalancer up and running on Windows with WSL2 and Docker Desktop.
+If you prefer Hyper-V over WSL you can simply skip over the WSL setps.

 ---